NeverwinterMoon/hero-retained-self/README.md

 # hero-retained-self

-Reproducing a leak - retained self in animation block when using Hero framework.
+Reproducing a leak - retained self in animation block when using Hero framework 1.2.0.

 ## Instructions